EchoVLM: Dynamic Mixture-of-Experts Vision-Language Model for Universal Ultrasound Intelligence: Method

 \subsection{Architecture of EchoVLM}

-We propose EchoVLM, a vision-language model specifically engineered for ultrasound clinical analysis through targeted domain specialization of the Qwen2-VL foundation model.
-Central to this architecture are two pre-trained modal components: the Qwen-2 language model and a modified CLIP-based visual encoder, which are synergistically combined through a bridging mechanism.
-This integration is achieved via a computation-efficient Multilayer Perceptron (MLP) projection layer specifically designed to enable precise cross-modal alignment between the textual and visual representations.
-Rather than naïvely fine-tuning these components on ultrasound corpora, we introduce a Dual-path MoE mechanism that injects domain knowledge while shielding pre-existing representations from destructive updates.
+We introduce EchoVLM, a vision-language model tailored for clinical ultrasound analysis, developed via targeted domain specialization of the Qwen2-VL~\cite{Qwen2-VL} foundational model.
+Instead of naïvely fine-tuning the model components on ultrasound corpora, we introduce a Dual-path MoE mechanism which injects domain knowledge while avoiding destructive updates to pre-existing representations.

-For the visual encoder, any RGB ultrasound frame $ v \in \mathbb{R}^{H \times W \times 3} $ are encoded by a modified CLIP encoder to generate a discrete visual token representations $ V = [v_1, v_2, \dots, v_m] \in \mathbb{R}^{M \times C} $.
+For the visual encoder, any RGB ultrasound frame $ v \in \mathbb{R}^{H \times W \times 3} $ are encoded by a native dynamic resolution Vision Transformer (ViT) to generate a discrete visual token representations $ V = [v_1, v_2, \dots, v_m] \in \mathbb{R}^{M \times C} $.
 Here, $ M = HW / 14^2 $ denotes the number of visual tokens derived from the original spatial resolution $H\times W$.
-These visual tokens are subsequently transformed into the dimensional space of the Qwen-2 via a MLP projector $ f(\cdot) $, yielding dimensionally-mapped visual embeddings $ V \in \mathbb{R}^{M \times D} $.
+These visual tokens are subsequently transformed into the dimensional space of the Qwen-2 via a Multilayer Perceptron (MLP) projector $ f(\cdot) $, yielding dimensionally-mapped visual embeddings $ V \in \mathbb{R}^{M \times D} $.
 Simultaneously, textual inputs undergo parallel processing: the input prompts are first tokenized and then embedded through the word-embedding layer $ w(\cdot) $, generating the textual token sequence $ T = [t_1, t_2, \dots, t_N] \in \mathbb{R}^{N \times D} $, where $ N $ represents the number of text tokens determined by the input prompt length.
 The concatenated representation $ X_{0} = [V; T] \in \mathbb{R}^{(M+N) \times D} $ is subsequently fed into the LLM which comprises multiple Transformer blocks.
-Each layer contains multi-head self-attention (MSA), layer-norm (LN), residual pathways, and a Dual-path MoE block.
-Its processing flow can be expressed as:
+Each block integrates multi-head self-attention (MSA), RMS normalization (RMSNorm), residual connections, and the Dual-path MoE block, with its processing workflow formulated as follows: